marcotrosi/C/02_datatypes-part1-basic_datatypes/README.md

 ### Float

-Now it gets a bit little bit more difficult.
+Now it gets a little bit more difficult.
 C has the `float`, `double` and `long double` floating point datatypes, with the following positive ranges.
 The negative values have the same ranges.

 bit width | datatype name | range